-- 1. Mercy Corps' Conflicts of Interest Policy applies to all Mercy Corps' team members, Board Directors, Committee members, volunteer assessors, advisors, consultants, contract staff, members of associated advisory panels or groups and any other persons directly involved in the pursuance of charity business.
-For the avoidance of doubt, the same Conflict of Interest Policy also applies to Mercy Corps Global Board Directors; however, currently Mercy Corps Global has a standalone Conflict of Interest Form in line with their regulatory requirements which must be completed by all Mercy Corps Global Board Members. - Conflicts of Interest may arise where an individual's personal or family interest and/or loyalties could be perceived to conflict with those of Mercy Corps.
-It could also arise where an individual's personal or family interest could be seen to benefit from any decision made by Mercy Corps. - 3.
-The aim of the Conflicts of Interest policy is to protect both the organisation and the individuals involved from any appearance of impropriety. - 4.
-Each Mercy Corps MCE and MCNL Board Director or Committee Member should complete the Declaration of Interests Form and submit it to the designated contact email address.
-Individuals should declare any (and all) interests they or their immediate family have that has either a direct impact on the work of Mercy Corps or could be seen to benefit from any action taken by Mercy Corps.
-This would include (but not be limited to) their employment, any directorships, memberships of organisations, appointments on governing bodies, and / or involvement with other charitable or voluntary organisations. - 5.
-For MCE Directors only, as required by our auditors, this must include notification of any directorship with any other entity registered at UK Companies House.
-It must also include if any close family member has a directorship at an entity registered with UK Companies House.
-'Close family members' are defined as: - that person's children and spouse or domestic partner - o the children of that person's spouse or domestic partner; or - o dependants of that person or that person's spouse or domestic partner.
+- This Policy applies to all Mercy Corps Europe team members, Board Directors, volunteer assessors, advisors, consultants, contract staff, members of associated advisory panels or groups and any other persons directly involved in the pursuance of Charity business. - Conflicts of Interest may arise where an individual's personal or family interest and/or loyalties could be perceived to conflict with those of the Charity.
+It could also arise where an individual's personal or family interest could be seen to benefit from any decision made by the Charity. - The aim of this policy is to protect both the organisation and the individuals involved from any appearance of impropriety. - Every person involved with the Charity should complete the Declaration of Interests Form and submit it to MCE.
+Individuals should declare any (and all) interests they or their immediate family have that has either a direct impact on the work of the Charity or could be seen to benefit from any action taken by the Charity.
+This would include (but not be limited to) their employment, any directorships, memberships of organisations, appointments on governing bodies, and / or involvement with other charitable or voluntary organisations. - It is the responsibility for each individual to declare an interest and to keep this up-to-date.